-This lesson is part of the Perspective Tips and Tricks course.
+This lesson is part of the Advanced Styling in Perspective course.
 You can browse the rest of the lessons below.

 LESSON LIST